Local Restaurants in Columbus

 Budd Dairy Food Hall

-Columbus’ 145-year-old public market, located across from the Greater Columbus Convention Center, offers a crowd-pleasing mix of traditional market vendors and restaurant booths for ordering meals.
-You'll find authentic cuisine and vendors offering everything from coffee and curry to charcuterie and ramen, all of which you can enjoy outside or on the interior upper level.
+Columbus’ public market of nearly 150 years, located across from the Greater Columbus Convention Center, offers a crowd-pleasing mix of traditional market vendors and restaurant booths for ordering meals.

-This 100% non-GMO and mostly organic eatery strives to offer balanced options in a wellness-focused space, and you can choose from having a sit-down meal or placing a to-go order.
-If you’re enjoying your meal seated at the restaurant, we guarantee you’ll feel centered and tranquil by the end - it’s hard not to feel relaxed after dining amidst greenery and an indoor moss wall!
-Tip: try their bone broth or zero-toxin coffee.
+This 100% non-GMO and mostly organic eatery strives to offer balanced options in a wellness-focused space, and you can choose between having a sit-down meal or placing a to-go order.

 This Mediterranean eatery is a great option for those hunting for an informal but unique local eatery.
 Create your own sandwich, salad, or pita for a filling yet healthy lunch.

 This GMO-free, HPP-free and dairy-free shop specializes in cold pressed, organic juices to zest up your day, and also offers salads, bakery items and more.

 Stop in at Lox for a Food & Wine-lauded bagel experience!
 Featured in the “Best Bagels in America” and located in the Short North Arts District, Lox Bagel Shop is an undeniably delicious way to start your day.